 They are often ready to assist hikers in various ways, including giving them a ride, offering them a place to stay or food and drink, or simply being there for them if they need help.

-Make use of the Pinhoti Facebook pages to get to know some locals and ask any questions about the trail or the area or if you should need assistance!
+Use the Pinhoti Facebook pages to get to know some locals and ask any questions about the trail or the area or if you should need assistance!

-Pinhoti Trail Termini Details
+Details on the Pinhoti Trail Termini

-The end and beginning are always the most crucial part of any thru-hike, and the Pinhoti is no different.
+The end and beginning are always the most crucial of any thru-hike, and the Pinhoti is no different.
 I wanted to speak to both termini so that you start well grounded in any planning.

 Pinhoti Trail North Eastern Terminus: The Intersection of the Pinhoti Trail and the Benton MacKaye Trail